MeeqatSuharwardy/LLM-based-News_Recommendation-System/README.md

-# News Recommendation Web Application
+# LLM-based News Recommendation Web Application

 A LLM-based News article recommendation web application.
 Receives URL or a text corpus as input, performs index searching with [Facebook AI Similarity Search](https://github.com/facebookresearch/faiss) (FAISS), and returns hyperlinks of the most similar articles in the database.
 If URL is used as an input, the application will automatically run a scraper to scrape the articles.

 All the articles, including the input, will be summarized with a [Bart model](https://huggingface.co/docs/transformers/model_doc/bart) by default (or a [T5 model](https://huggingface.co/docs/transformers/model_doc/t5)) before getting encoded by a [SentenceTransformer](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2), which maps sentences and paragraphs to a 384-dimensional dense vector space.
 The index search algorithm will then compare the input vector and the database, returning the indices of the Top 5 results.
 The final output will be retrieved from our dataset based on the indices.

-We currently host our example dataset on AWS S3, which has 9800+ entries, and it is publicly available.
-Instead of the whole dataset, we stored the partitions of it so that we only need to retrieve the partitions that contain the final indices.
-We have also defined functions to automate the process of dataset partitioning, uploading and reading from AWS S3.
+Hosted our example dataset on AWS S3, which has 9800+ entries.
+Instead of the whole dataset, stored the partitions of it so that only need to retrieve the partitions that contain the final indices.
+Also defined functions to automate the process of dataset partitioning, uploading and reading from AWS S3.

 ## Project Structure: